taurit/Taurit.TodoistTools.Review/README.md

 This repository contains small, home-made web application to help review queued tasks in [Todoist task manager](http://todoist.com) in a quick, systematic way.

-I believe that reviewing task is a [crucial part of GTD process](http://gettingthingsdone.com/wp-content/uploads/2014/10/Weekly_review1.pdf) that helps maintain clear view of what needs to be done.
-Currently this app only allows to assign a label to a task (which I use as a "context" for a task).
-Perhaps I will add the option to also set priority for tasks in the same view.
+I believe that reviewing task is a crucial part of GTD and that helps maintain clear view of what needs to be done.

+Currently this app allows to:
+* assign a label to a task, and
+* change task priority.

+Personally I use Todoist labels as a "context" or "environment", so keeping this information up to date allows for easy filtering of tasks based on my current whereabouts: home, supermarket, work, etc.

+## Dependencies

-Technically, the app is using ASP.NET MVC, Knockout.js, Bootstrap, JSON.NET, RestSharp, jQuery and it's configured for Visual Studio 2015 Community IDE.
+Technically, the app is using:
+* ASP.NET MVC,
+* Knockout.js and therefore jQuery,
+* Bootstrap,
+* JSON.NET,
+* RestSharp,

+It's set up to compile with one click in most recent stable versions of Visual Studio Community IDE.
 It uses [Todoist API](https://developer.todoist.com/) to contact with the platform.

 ## Screenshot
 ![](documentation/todoist-review-app-screenshot-300-2017-10-29.png)